rotorflight/rotorflight-lua-scripts/README.md

 - Rotorflight Flight Controller Firmware
 - Rotorflight Configurator, for flashing and configuring the flight controller
 - Rotorflight Blackbox Explorer, for analyzing blackbox flight logs
-- Rotorflight LUA Scripts, for configuring the flight controller using a transmitter running:
+- Rotorflight Lua Scripts, for configuring the flight controller using a transmitter running:
   - EdgeTX/OpenTX (this repository)
   - Ethos